zacs/ha-nfl/README.md

 Sensors with Custom APIs require more steps to set up, however once set up, they behave the same as a natively supported sensor.
 There is no difference between a team playing in a natively supported soccer league or a non-natively supported soccer league other than the extra steps needed to initially set up the non-natively supported one.

+Additionally, a Custom API can be configured using the `league_path` value of `all` to pull in soccer matches across multiple leagues and tournaments for the same team.

 The [Custom APIs](https://github.com/vasqued2/ha-teamtracker?tab=readme-ov-file#custom-apis--how-to-determine-the-sport-path-and-league-path-sport_path-league_path) section below provides more details for setting up Custom API Configurations.

 ## Installation